ALiwoto/ExamSphere/src/database/dbScripts/README.md

 This folder contains the SQL scripts to create the database schema and populate the tables with data.

+## WARNINGS
+  - **The scripts are written for PostgreSQL.
+They may not work for other databases.**
+  - **Do NOT run these migrations directly yourself.
+The application should run them automatically if necessary.**

 ## Run the migrations
 Run migrations from 1 to 3 in the given order to create the database schema.